 Since we don’t ordinarily see horses in person, the kids are pretty amazed, let alone excited that they can get to ride it as well.
 I believe this is their first time to ride horses.
 I’m not so sure if they did when they went to Baguio where horse-back riding is also a famous to-do activity.

-We decided to just swim in the pool instead of heading out to the beach since it’s late afternoon already and breeze is expected to be colder plus there will be waves so we recon it’s best for the kids to just enjoy the pool instead.
-And besides, we already rented a floating cottage to enjoy all day the following morning so might as well enjoy the pool for the mean time.
+We decided to just swim in the pool instead of heading out to the beach since it’s late afternoon already and the breeze is expected to be colder plus there will be waves so we reckon it’s best for the kids to just enjoy the pool instead.
+And besides, we already rented a floating cottage to enjoy all day the following morning so might as well enjoy the pool for the meantime.

-I can’t quite remember what year that summer vacation in Batangas was, but I do remember that it falls in my sister’s birthday cuz I surprise her with balloons and banners that following morning (I tried to get her a cake but all you could find in the area are fresh sea foods, duh, what do I expect, hehe!).
-We we’re given a small nipa hut – like a bahay kubo that served as our dining area.
+I can’t quite remember what year that summer vacation in Batangas was, but I do remember that it falls in my sister’s birthday cuz I surprise her with balloons and banners that following morning (I tried to get her a cake but all you could find in the area are fresh seafood, duh, what do I expect, hehe!).
+We were given a small nipa hut-like a bahay kubo that served as our dining area.

 The idea is pretty cool actually; you can sort of have your own privacy especially during summer when beaches are expected to be crowded – simply ask the resort people to bring you further out, lol!

 We really had fun!
-I remember grilling some fish, enjoying a cold treat from a floating ice cream vendor and even tried sea urchin.
+I remember grilling some fish, enjoying a cold treat from a floating ice cream vendor, and even tried sea urchin.
 We also try the banana boat ride and went snorkeling with the kids.
-Actually, just around our cottage you can already see fish under the water, small ones plus a few colorful ones.
+Actually, just around our cottage, you can already see fish under the water, small ones plus a few colorful ones.
 But for the snorkeling activity, we rent a boat that brought us to a location where there are tons of fish!
-For this activity, we’re advice to bring some bread – for the fish!
+For this activity, we’re advised to bring some bread – for the fish!

-The sceneries underneath is pretty amazing.
-There are corals, stone formation and a lot of different fish which really enjoys the bread we brought with us.
-Although as you can see, everybody got too excited with feeding the fish that you can actually see floating bread pieces everywhere.
+The sceneries underneath are pretty amazing.
+There are corals, stone formation and a lot of different fish which really enjoy the bread we brought with us.
+Although as you can see, everybody got too excited by feeding the fish that you can actually see floating bread pieces everywhere.